-You come here to see the best drones, and those machines come from the best drone manufacturers from around the globe are designing and building some amazing machines these days, from foam toys to high-grade materials in professional gear, there are many drones to choose from.
+You come here to see the best drones, and those machines come from the best drone manufacturers from around the globe.
+These drone companies produce foam toys to high-grade materials in professional gear, there are many drones to choose from.
 It would be an exhaustive task to compile a list of all of the manufacturers out there, even more so if we listed each and every drone, so we’re going to focus on a few of our favorites.

 Join us for a simple list, a list of the top drone manufacturers on the market today.